skatz1990/messaging_pipeline/README.md

  4. Grafana

 ## Why Terraform?
 In every good CI/CD pipeline it is important to use IaC.
 Automating the infrastructure deployment is crucial for a healthy environemnt.
 Having an immutable deployment will allow you to focus on architecting a great app rather than patching up and monitoring monolithic solutions.
-Throuhg Terraform we can deploy all the needed resources while utilizing the module structure.
+Through Terraform we can deploy all the needed resources while utilizing the module structure.

 View this high level infra diagram in order to have a better understanding of whats to come in this article:
 <img src="/src/main/resources/diagram/msg_pipeline_tf_v6.png" width=100%>